forem/forem/.github/PULL_REQUEST_TEMPLATE.md

 ## Added tests?

 - [ ] yes
-- [ ] no, because they aren't needed
+- [ ] no, and this is why: _please replace this line with details on why tests have not been included_
 - [ ] no, because I need help

 ## Added to documentation?